jimin-kiim/Algorithm/README.md

 # Algorithm
-  When we face a problem, we should get the solution algorithm; a step by step procedure.
-And we should prove that the solution algorithm we found is the best algorithm with mathematical, systematic or logical proof.

-  Key steps for this is modeling the problem, designing and analyzing the algorithm.
-There already exist classical[fundamental] algorithms and classic problems that are classified according to their difficulty.
-Handling new problems we ecounter, we can make use of the sets of classic problems and their solution algorithms.
+When we faced with a problem, it is crucial to devise a step-by-step solution algorithm and validate its effectiveness through proofs.
+This entails problem modeling, algorithm design, and analysis.

+Drawing from established classical algorithms and problems aids in addressing new problems efficiently.
+By adopting this approach, problems can be tackled systematically, providing sound solutions with evidential support.

+This respository contains the classical algorithms and problems and trace of practicing PS with Leetcode, BOJ and so on.

 - [Foundation Introduction][Foundation Introduction]
 - [Design and Analysis of Alg.][Design and Analysis of Alg.]